 Now steam the pudding for 2 hours, checking the water level halfway through.
 To serve, loosen the pudding all round using a palette knife, invert it on to a warmed plate, and pour an extra 3 tablespoons of syrup (warmed if you like) over the top before taking it to the table.
-Serve with Proper Custard (see recipe below, or watch our Cookery School Video on the right), or some well chilled crème fraîche.
+Serve with Proper Custard (see our Cookery School Video), or some well chilled crème fraîche.

 You will also need a 2 pint (1.2 litre) pudding basin, well buttered, a large mixing bowl, greaseproof paper and foil measuring 16 in by 12 in (40 cm x 30 cm), some string and scissors.